bbauska/Anti-Project2025/anti.md

 shutting down churches on the holiest day of the Christian calendar and far beyond as happened in 2020?
 What is the proper balance of lives saved versus souls saved?
 The CDC has no business making such inherently political (and often unconstitutional) assessments and should be required by law to stay in its lane.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 criticized the “overreaching policies during the pandemic” and the state of emergency that legally justified it.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 criticized the “overreaching policies during the pandemic” and the state of
+emergency that legally justified it.
 “Every one of the overreaching policies during the pandemic—from lockdowns and school closures to mask and vaccine mandates or passports—received its supposed legal justification from the state of emergency declared (and renewed) by the HHS Secretary.
 Tellingly, however, the threshold for what constitutes a public health emergency—how many cases, hospitalizations, deaths, etc.—was never defined.
 For the sake of democratic accountability, we must know with clarity what will trigger the next emergency declaration and, just as important, what will trigger its end.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025: “DC guidance must be prohibited from taking on a prescriptive character.
-For example, never again should CDC officials be allowed to say in their official capacity that school children ‘should be’ masked or vaccinated (through a schedule or otherwise) or prohibited from learning in a school building.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: “DC guidance must be prohibited from taking on a prescriptive character.
+For
+example, never again should CDC officials be allowed to say in their official capacity that school children ‘should be’ masked or vaccinated (through a schedule or otherwise) or prohibited from learning in a school building.”
 “By statute or regulation, CDC guidance must be prohibited from taking